CP1401/Practicals/prac_03/README.md

 | More than 30km/h but not more than 40km/h over the speed limit | $622           | 6              |
 | More than 40km/h over the speed limit                          | $1,245         | 8              |

+Note: the way the government website has written this (and we've copied it) is NOT efficient in terms of decision structures.
+This has been written for each condition to stand alone (if, if, if) but we can tell its mutually exclusive and so know a better tool for the job, don't we?

-Avoid a 6 month suspension by writing a program to ask for the user's **speed** and the **speed limit** and then tell them their penalties/result.
+Avoid a 6-month suspension by writing a program to ask for the user's:
+- **speed** and the
+- **speed limit**

+then tell them their fine in dollars (you can ignore the demerit points).

+After getting the inputs, you will want to calculate the speed over the limit.
+You do not want to calculate this again and again in each condition.
+DRY.

 # Practice and Extension